Can I Recycle My Old Printer?

 How Do I Recycle My Printer?

 Cohen’s public Recycling Centers accept printers.
 Simply bring your printer and any other electronics you’d like to recycle to one of our drive-thrus, and our staff will take care of you.

 Some charges may apply and can be adjusted over time based on market conditions.
 We always recommend calling the Recycling Center you intend to visit for the most current information.
-You can expect these charges to be around $0.25 per pound.
 You may be able to recoup the cost by bringing in other scrap at the same time.
 (First time going to Cohen?
 Check out our New Visitors Guide.)